westofengland-ca/weca_qgis_release_notes/README.md

-# WECA QGIS file setup guide and release notes
+# MCA QGIS file setup guide and release notes
 📍 🌐 🌍 📈

 Geographical data across the Combined Authority is viewable by staff using 'QGIS' software.
 A ready-made QGIS file exists with various map layers pre-loaded.
 To explore our GIS data, follow these steps carefully:
 1. Turn on your VPN
 2. Navigate to [this folder](https://westofenglandca.sharepoint.com/:f:/r/sites/GIS/Shared%20Documents/General/QGIS_map_file) (open this link in a new tab)
-3. Download a copy of the `WECA_GIS_v10.qgz` file into your personal documents.
+3. Download a copy of the `MCA_GIS_v10.qgz` file into your personal documents.
 Do not open the file yet.
 4. Navigate to where your downloaded file is.
 5. Rename the file.
-Please rename the copied file by adding your name and surname initial to the end (eg. `WECA_GIS_v10_TheoF.qgz`).
+Please rename the copied file by adding your name and surname initial to the end (eg. `MCA_GIS_v10_TheoF.qgz`).
 6. Open the file.
 Please allow **2-3 minutes** or so for QGIS to fully load the layers (there are lots of map layers!).
 Try not to interact with QGIS during loading.

 Release notes are available below for the latest QGIS `.qgz` file.
 A new release of this file is expected 5-6 months.
 Check the folder linked above for updated versions, then repeat the steps above if `v11` is found.